LDS Tour to Scotland & Wales

 Two adults maximum allowed per room, up to two children allowed in adult(‘s) room if under 15 years.

 Not included: free-time activities, lunches, transportation to family ancestral sites not reachable by bus, and meal gratuity tips. $3/day per person gratuity for the bus driver is encouraged and additional.

 TRAVELING ALONE?
 Would you like help finding a ROOMMATE to decrease your tour price?
 Let us know when you REGISTER and we’ll do what we can to connect you with a compatible roommate.
 You might just make a new, long-lasting friendship!

 $200 deposit per person secures a reservation on a first-come, first-served basis; balance due six weeks prior to departure.
 Prices reflect 2% cash or check discount.

 Mail checks to Mormon Heritage Association, 2367 W Goldenpointe Way, West Jordan UT 84088 or credit cards by phone 801-272-5601.

 Current Passport required.
 Notify MHA if you are NOT a US Citizen (airline/visa regulations).

-Fit to Travel – registrants accept the responsibility for being in good health and able to walk distances and be able to travel well.
+Fit to Travel – registrants accept the responsibility for being in good health and able to walk distances and generally be able to travel well without assistance.
 Sites may not always be accessible to the physically challenged–those needing ambulatory assistance will find the tour extremely limiting to their experiences.